ssp21/ssp21-spec/ssp21.md

 The frames consist of the following fields.
 All multi-byte integer fields are encoded in big endian for consistency with the Noise specification and the cryptographic layer.

-**source** (2-bytes) - The source field encodes the address of the transmitting party.
-The usage of this field may depend on the application layer of wrapped protocol.

 **destination** (2-bytes) - The destination field encodes the address of the intended recipient of the frame.
 Devices shall always set this field to the address of the intended recipient when transmitting.
 When receiving a frame, devices shall not do any further processing of frames with an unknown destination address.

+**source** (2-bytes) - The source field encodes the address of the transmitting party.
+The usage of this field may depend on the application layer of wrapped protocol.

+**length** (2-bytes) - Length of the message, including the header and CRC, in bytes.

 # Cryptographic Layer